rryi/SearchBenchmarks.jl/README.md

 I suggest a couple of code changes to the current julia base implementation, improving its runtime performance in almost all tested scenarios by 20% and more in the implementation bloom_best.
 For heavy searching, a search function based on some Boyer-Moore algorithm seems superior, with gains of up to 50% in the search kernel, but at higher initialization costs.
 My current idea is to add it as an additional search function, split into search initialization and search kernel.

-For Details, see benchmark results.
+For details, see benchmark results.

 ## Installation